2009 Soul Train Music Awards

 Singers Chaka Khan and Charlie Wilson received the honoree Soul Train Legend Award.

 Michael Jackson was honoree for posthumous award for Entertainer of the Year.
 Beyoncé won three awards; Best Female Artist, Song of the Year, and Album of the Year.
 LeToya served as host for the Red-Carpet Show.

+Upon its return, BET commissioned a new trophy for the Soul Train Music Awards.
+The new trophy, a train, replaced the signature African mask trophy used from 1987 to 2007.